DMARC: Forwarders

 There are several different types of email forwarding, some of which may break SPF.
 This is one of the reasons why email forwarding can affect DMARC authentication results.
+Forwarding usually breaks SPF because the forwarding server isn't in your SPF record, but DKIM signatures normally survive forwarding intact.

 Mailing lists

 Mailing lists are a frequent cause of legitimate breakage of the original author's domain DKIM signature, for example by adding a prefix to the subject header.
 A number of workarounds are possible, and mailing list software packages are working on solutions.

 Turn off all message modifications

 This workaround keeps the standard mailing list workflow, and is adopted by several large mailing list operators, but precludes the list adding footers and subject prefixes.
 This requires careful configuration of mailing software to make sure signed headers are not reordered or modified.
 A misconfigured email server may put List-id in its DKIM of messages sent to a mailing list, and then the list operator is forced to reject it or do From: rewriting.